RobertRivas/geoportfoliovite/README.md

 - **Vite**: A lightning-fast tool to develop modern React apps.
 - **React**: Build interactive UIs with components.
-- **ArcGIS API for React**: An API for creating and interacting with maps in React.
+- **ArcGIS Maps SDK for JavaScript**: An API for creating and interacting with maps in React.

 ---